4mbilal/Android_Sensors_Simulink_UDP/README.md

         }
     }

 In Android Studio, generate apk for offline install if needed.
+The modified Android Studio project is in the zip file.

+To-Do:
+Implement sensor fusion e.g. Kalman/Particle/weighted average complementary filtering

+Contact 4mbilal at gmail